Kent State Student Awarded Ohio Space Grant Consortium Scholarship

 She says that this is the first semester that she has not had to pay out of pocket for school.
 Atkins also is appreciative of the help and guidance from both Nettey and Epps.

-“They both have made me feel comfortable since I got here, and they make me feel like I can do anything,” she said.
+“They both have made me feel comfortable since I got here, and they make me feel like I can do anything,” she says.

 For more information about the Ohio Space Grant Consortium and its scholarships, visit http://www.osgc.org/.